OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-01.md

 ## 1 Timothy 1:8

-But we know that the Law is good, if one uses it lawfully,
+Yet we understand that the Law is beneficial, provided it is used properly,

 ## 1 Timothy 1:9